flofriday/blog/posts/compiler-testing-can-be-even-more-fun-actually/post.md

-I really like this format, the code looks and feels like code, the whole snapshot is a valid file that the compiler can understand and since we also renamed the file from `.snap` to `.gleam` suffix we also get syntax higlighting for free.
+I really like this format, the code looks and feels like code, the whole snapshot is a valid file that the compiler can understand and since we also renamed the file from `.snap` to `.gleam` suffix we also get syntax highlighting for free.
 Even better since this test tests the LSP, we can even quickly verify the test in our editor by simply hovering over the mentioned variable.